- Movie Reviews

 - App Reviews

-Not recommended under 8, PG to 13 due to violence, coarse language and lack of interest for younger viewers.
+Not recommended under 8; parental guidance to 12 (violence, coarse language and lack of interest for younger viewers)

 This topic contains:

 |Children under 8||Not recommended due to violence, coarse language and lack of interest|

 |Children 8-12||Parental guidance recommended due to violence and coarse language|